Deshun99/IERG3310-Project/README.txt

-IERG3310
+# IERG3310

-CUHK IERG3310 Project
+CUHK IERG3310 Project (Fall 2020)

-Run robot.py before student.py for step 1 - 5
+Socket Programming Project with Python.

-Run robot6.py before student6.py for step 6
+Testing TCP and UDP.
+See the differences

-Run robot7-8.py before student7-8.py for step 7 - 8
+Run the 2 python files at the same time (Robot.py is slightly before student.py)